 Use Dependencies Detection in Azure App Services

-Cloudockit automatically detect dependencies between components like Azure App Services & Functions and components like storages, queues …
+Cloudockit automatically detects dependencies between components like Azure App Services & Functions and components like storage, queues …

-To do that, Cloudockit scan the App Settings and App Connection Strings to detect the components the App Service is communicating with.
+To do that, Cloudockit scans the App Settings and App Connection Strings to detect the components the App Service is communicating with.

 To do that, Contributor access (on the App Service only) is needed so that Cloudockit can list the App Settings and Connection Strings.
 If you have only Reader privileges, you will see the App Service Details but not the dependencies.

 Note that you can also leverage Application Insight to find the dependencies (use the checkbox under the Application Insight workload)